Calzona, California: History

 The First Annual Report of the Arizona Corporations Commission documents two trade disputes between mining companies and the El Paso and Southwestern System.
 The disputes both involve shipping fees for ore transported from Calzona to Douglas, Arizona.
 The Second Annual Report shows that the Morgan and Bradley company of Calzona received $129.39 in full settlement of their claim.
 The Tuscarora Mining Co., of Parker, Arizona settled their claim for $95.88.

+Wyatt Earp's desert home initially was at Calzona, but only in the winter months.
+During the hot summer, when the temperatures built up to the point where it was uncomfortable to mine the Earps moved into Los Angeles.
+Calzona was situated along a bumpy dirt road that led to the Colorado River ferry near Parker, Arizona.
+The small town consisted of a store, a railroad station, a post office and a small cluster of houses.

 A Winter 1977 article in Old West Magazine makes many references to the original town site of Calzona.
 Utilizing contemporary interviews, author Tom C. Murray references Jimmy Wilson, who was a Constable at the Calzona township.
 Also interviewed is Inspector Hal Oxnevad "who directed law enforcement in the Calzona area for many years and was in charge of the jail and Sheriff's substation."
 Former Calzona Postmaster Halbert Bradley is mentioned.
 "At Calzona, Bradley not only mined but ran an assay office.
 Water shortage doomed Calzona's infant grapefruit orchards while the fire ended the little business district."
 The article does not clearly indicate specific dates for any events related to the town site.